ealkl/Proj.net---pyOCR/README.md

 Cam-interface
 -----------------
 * A function to interface with a (web)camera, take a picture - which we then can parse/import to a renaming & numbering function (see below).
 (Check)
 * Need a function to store an image to the locale filesystem, and rename them numerical & incrementaly.
 For identification.
 (Check)
 * Timestamp??

 #OCR-function
 -----------------
-Currently have this part operational on a test picture, with the following dependencies.
-Advanced options (Limiting characters?
-Perhaps directly by adding parameter to binary call of tesseract?) are not available in pytesser.
+Currently have this part operational on a test picture, with the listed dependencies.

-* pyTesser (Optical Character Recognition module for Python.: http://code.google.com/p/pytesser/)
+* Will be adding config to limit Tesseract characters.

-* If you want to handle images 'in memory' you need PIL (Python Image Library): http://www.pythonware.com/products/pil/
+* Also need to clean source image before processing.

 Database & Archive
 -----------------